-j Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include:

-- In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
-In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - Confirmation of the accuracy of the minutes of the last meeting of the Council; - Receipt of the minutes of the last meeting of a committee; - Consideration of the recommendations made by a committee; - Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - Review of the terms of reference for committees; - Appointment of members to existing committees; - Appointment of any new committees in accordance with standing order 4; - Review and adoption of appropriate standing orders and financial regulations; - Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - Review of representation on or work with external bodies and arrangements for reporting back; - In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - Review of inventory of land and other assets including buildings and office equipment; - Confirmation of arrangements for insurance cover in respect of all insurable risks; - Review of the Council's and/or staff subscriptions to other bodies; - Review of the Council's complaints procedure; - freedom of information and data protection legislation (see also standing orders 12, 21 and 22); - Review of the Council's policy for dealing with the press/media; - Review of the Council's employment policies and procedures; - Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council.
+- j Following the election of the Chairman of the Council and Vice-Chairman (if there is one) of the Council at the annual meeting, the business shall include: - i.
+In an election year, delivery by the Chairman of the Council and councillors of their acceptance of office forms unless the Council resolves for this to be done at a later date.
+In a year which is not an election year, delivery by the Chairman of the Council of his acceptance of office form unless the Council resolves for this to be done at a later date; - ii.
+Confirmation of the accuracy of the minutes of the last meeting of the Council; - iii.
+Receipt of the minutes of the last meeting of a committee; - iv.
+Consideration of the recommendations made by a committee; - v.
+Review of delegation arrangements to committees, sub-committees, staff and other local authorities; - vi.
+Review of the terms of reference for committees; - vii.
+Appointment of members to existing committees; - viii.
+Appointment of any new committees in accordance with standing order 4; - ix.
+Review and adoption of appropriate standing orders and financial regulations; - x.
+Review of arrangements (including legal agreements) with other local authorities, not-for-profit bodies and businesses. - xi.
+Review of representation on or work with external bodies and arrangements for reporting back; - xii.
+In an election year, to make arrangements with a view to the Council becoming eligible to exercise the general power of competence in the future; - xiii.
+Review of inventory of land and other assets including buildings and office equipment; - xiv.
+Confirmation of arrangements for insurance cover in respect of all insurable risks; - xv.
+Review of the Council's and/or staff subscriptions to other bodies; - xvi.
+Review of the Council's complaints procedure; - xvii.
+Review of the Council's policies, procedures and practices in respect of its obligations under freedom of information and data protection legislation (see also standing orders 11, 20 and 21);

-7. EXTRAORDINARY MEETINGS OF THE COUNCIL, COMMITTEES AND SUB-COMMITTEES a The Chairman of the Council may convene an extraordinary meeting of the Council at any time.

-b If the Chairman of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
-The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors.

-c The chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time.

-d If the chairman of a committee [or a sub-committee] does not call an extraordinary meeting within 7 days of having been requested to do so by 2 members of the committee [or the sub-committee], any 2 members of the committee [or the sub-committee] may convene an extraordinary meeting of the committee [or a sub-committee].
+- xviii.
+Review of the Council's policy for dealing with the press/media; - xix.
+Review of the Council's employment policies and procedures; - xx.
+Review of the Council's expenditure incurred under s.137 of the Local Government Act 1972 or the general power of competence. - xxi.
+Determining the time and place of ordinary meetings of the Council up to and including the next annual meeting of the Council. - 6.
+Extraordinary meetings of the council, committees and sub-committees - a The Chairman of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chairman of the Council does not call an extraordinary meeting of the Council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the Council.
+The public notice giving the time, place and agenda for such a meeting shall be signed by the two councillors. - c The chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time. - d If the chairman of a committee [or a sub-committee] does not call an extraordinary meeting within (7) days of having been requested to do so by (2) members of the committee [or the sub-committee], any (2) members of the committee [or the sub-committee] may convene an extraordinary meeting of the committee [or a sub-committee].

-8. PREVIOUS RESOLUTIONS
+7. Previous resolutions